Code-Institute-Submissions/diegosno-Online-Games/README.md

 I performed testing using an iPhone 13 Pro and a MacBook Pro, 13-inch, M1, 2020.

-I also performed testing on the Google Chrome and Safari browsers.
+I also performed testing on the Chrome, Safari and Firefox browsers.

 ## Bugs